Add to favourites

 This beautiful architecture presents a careful decor.
 Glazed briquettes, sculpted clocks, zinc frieze decorated with the city's coat of arms; but also earthenware bearing the monograms of the City of Angoulême, foliage capitals of cast iron columns...

-Designed according to the plans of the architect Edouard Warin, associated with the engineer Pommier, the halls replaced in 1888 the châtelet, a former XNUMXth century fortified castle.
+Designed according to the plans of the architect Edouard Warin, associated with the engineer Pommier, the market halls replaced the châtelet in 1888, a former 13th century fortified castle.